strapi/strapi/docs/3.x.x/en/plugins/development.md

 }
 ```

+Please refer to the [Policies documentation](../guides/policies.md) for more informations.

 ### ORM queries

 Each plugin contains a folder named `queries` in `./plugins/**/api/queries`.
 See the [plugin ORM queries concept](../concepts/concepts.md#plugin-orm-queries) for details.
-A folder must be created for each ORM (eg. `mongoose`) with a file named `index.js` which exports the Mongoose ORM related queries.
+A folder must be created for each ORM (eg. `mongoose`) with a file named `mongoose.js` which exports the Mongoose ORM related queries.

 The queries are accessible through the `strapi.query()` method, which automatically contains the queries according to the ORM used by the model.